 Generally, people believe that oral health is all about shiny teeth and a breath that smells fresh.

-They visit their family dentists and seek treatments to ensure that their smile looks pearly white to come across as an approachable, confident, and pleasing personality.
+They visit their family dentist and seek treatments to ensure that their smile looks pearly white to come across as an approachable, confident, and pleasing personality.
 But there’s another part of the story, which we will be discussing right here in this blog.
 Stay tuned to know the inseparable relationship between oral and general health.

 Oral Health Has a Lot to Do with General Health and Quality of Life

 Some of you might be scratching your head, wondering how oral health can have a correlation with one’s body.
 Well, being a Goose Creek dentist, I can confirm you that keeping good care of your teeth, gums, and mouth is one heck of a worthy goal to live a disease-free life.
-Your oral health has a grand impact on your physical, mental, psychological, and social wellbeing.
+Your oral health has a grand impact on your physical, mental, psychological, and social well being.
 In fact, there are several studies that unveil that oral issues can impair systematic health, and one should be cautious to keep it in good condition to live a long, happy, and healthy life.

 Now, let’s get straight to the insights.
 We, the team of Huch Family Dentistry, have covered some vital aspects that are associated with the health of your mouth.
 Have a read and learn how badly can uncared dental hygiene impact your overall health:

 You might not be aware, but poor dental hygiene is recognized as one of the reasons for Dementia and Alzheimer’s disease.
 As per a recent study, if gum diseases are left untreated for more than 10 years, there’s a chance that you might develop these disorders and lose your ability to reason and recall things.